Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation

 \subsection{Organisation of the paper}

 $\bullet$ Section~\ref{sec:result} first discusses the main hypothesis underlying the theory and the meaning of functions entering it.
-We then present the theoretical results: replica symmetric formulas for the free entropy and OPs for shallow NNs, Result~\ref{res:free_entropy_shallow}, with two hidden layers, Result~\ref{res:free_entropy_L=2}, or an arbitrary $L$, Result~\ref{res:free_entropy_deep}.
+We then present the theoretical results: replica symmetric formulas for the free entropy and OPs for shallow NNs (Result~\ref{res:free_entropy_shallow}), with two hidden layers (Result~\ref{res:free_entropy_L=2}), or arbitrary $L$ ( Result~\ref{res:free_entropy_deep}).
 These provide an answer to \hyperlink{Q:Q2}{{\bf Q2}}.
 The Bayes generalisation error is deduced automatically from Result~\ref{res:gen_error} in all cases, thus answering \hyperlink{Q:Q1}{{\bf Q1}}.

 $\bullet$ Section~\ref{sec:numerics} is the core experimental part.
-It vindicates the theory through the numerical exploration of the rich learning phase diagram.
+It validates the theory through the numerical exploration of the rich learning phase diagram.
 Our main message concerning \hyperlink{Q:Q2}{{\bf Q2}} is as follows.
 As $\alpha$ increases two phases appear:

 \paragraph*{$(i)$ Universal phase.} Before a critical sample rate $\alpha_{\rm sp}$, the NN makes predictions by exploiting specific non-linear combinations of the teacher’s features without disentangling them; effectively, the student learns the best ``quadratic network approximation'' of the target.
-In this phase, performance is (asymptotically) independent of the detailed law of the target hidden weights (thus the terminology of universal phase).
+In this phase, performance is (asymptotically) independent of the detailed law of the target hidden weights (hence the term ``universal'').
 Yet, the (effectively quadratic) NN outperforms kernel ridge regression (and thus the random feature model too, \figurename~\ref{fig:kernel_vs_NN}), see \cite{maillard2024bayes,erba2025nuclear}.